 Do you have a limited budget?
 Are interested in visiting just the highlights of Rome and then walk around on your own terms to explore the more hidden corners of the city and the quirkiest places?
 Do you still want to make the most of your time in the city, and especially avoid the hassle of standing in line to enter the attractions?
 Then you should opt for one of the most budget friendly passes.

-The less expensive Roma city pass options will guarantee you entrance to the most famous attractions in Rome and give you a discount to the rest, and you will be able to enjoy public transportation within the city limits.
+The less expensive options will give you admission to the most famous attractions and give you a discount to the rest, and you will be able to enjoy public transportation within the city limits.

 Rome is a very big city, with large distances, lots of traffic and severe public transportation issues.
 Central metro stations often close for maintenance works causing severe delays and nuisances to travelers (the one in Piazza di Spagna has opened again recently, after being closed for several weeks).
-This means that you can’t fully rely on public transportation to take you where you want to go.
+This means that you can’t fully rely on public transportation.

-The good news, however, is that walking around in Rome is incredibly pleasant, as there is always something to marvel at.
+The good news, however, is that walking around in Rome is very pleasant, as there is always something to marvel at.

 If you feel you won’t be making much use of public transportation, you should get a pass that doesn’t include it and get tickets on the go in one of the local kiosks whenever needed (a one way ticket costs €1.50, a day pass costs €7 and a 3-day pass €18).
 Most Rome city passes offer a hop-on-hop-off bus pass anyways.

-The Roma Pass allows you to enter more sites than I can possibly mention in this post.
+The city pass allows you to enter more sites than I can possibly mention in this post, and gives you a 20% discount to other sites.
 You obviously have to pick whichever ones you want to visit upon purchasing your pass, unless yours is an all inclusive one.

 Among the sites typically included in a Rome city pass, there are the Vatican Museums and the Sistine Chapel, St. Peters Basilica, the Colosseum, the Roman Forum and Palatine Hills, Castel Sant’Angelo, Rome National Museums and even Ostia Antica, which is an easy 30 minutes train ride from Rome (remember you can use your transportation pass to get to the immediate surroundings of Rome).

-Make sure to check the sites included in the Roma Pass you are purchasing!
+Make sure to check the sites included in the pass you are purchasing!

-Depending on the pass you have purchased, you will also get a hop-on-hop-off bus pass and a public transportation pass, an audio-guide for most sites, a live guide on some sites, and use of wifi at the hotspot.
+Depending on the pass, you will also get a hop-on-hop-off bus pass and a public transportation pass, an audio-guide for most sites, a live guide on some sites, and use of wifi at the hotspot.

-The Roma Pass never includes transportation from any of the the airports in Rome (though some include transportation to either Fiumicino or Ciampino Airport).
+The pass never includes transportation from any of the the airports in Rome (though some include transportation to either Fiumicino or Ciampino Airport).

-Other sites and attractions typically not included in the Roma Pass are the Domus Aurea, night tours of the Colosseums, underground sites such as the Catacombs and special light shows.
+Sites and attractions typically not included in pass are the Domus Aurea, night tours of the Colosseums, underground sites such as the Catacombs and special light shows.

 Making reservations for the Colosseum